 We've gone into quite a bit of detail about what foreign visitors liked about Ginza, but now let's hear their general thoughts about the thriving town itself.

 Our American friend mentioned the newness of Ginza.
-This writer has never been to New York or London, so it's challenging to make a comparison in my mind.
-Still, I believe what he meant is how Ginza is quick to absorb new trends and cultures, giving it an ever-changing appearance.
+This writer has never been to New York or London, so it's challenging to compare.
+Still, I believe he meant that Ginza is quick to absorb new trends and cultures, giving it an ever-changing appearance.

 From old and historic buildings like Kabuki-za to ultra-trendy shopping streets, discount shops, and cozy back street restaurants, because the locals here are not caught up in pursuing the fixed concept of "nothing but branded goods," Ginza has been allowed to develop freely in organic ways.